turingschool/front-end-curriculum/lessons/css-performance-and-organization.md

 }
 ```

-You can see that this is very specific.
-We won't be able to reuse these styles, simply because we've made them so locked in to the context of our main navigation.
-But if we think about it, it's very possible that we might want to apply these same styles to other elements on our site.
-It would be nice to write them once, then apply the class to any HTML tags as needed.
+You can see that this is extremely specific.
+We won't be able to reuse these styles or easily refactor our code, simply because we've made them so locked into this particular structure for navigation in our header.
+But if we think about it, it's very possible that we will want to refactor this HTML at some point.
+With this multi-selector approach, we'll break our styles if we refactor our HTML.
+It would be nice to write the styles once, then have the flexibility to apply the class to any HTML tags as needed.
 We can do that with just a little clean up:

 ```css
 .nav-link {...}